imec-idlab/libschc/README.md

 ## LIMITATIONS
 As this implementation is work in progress, there are some limitations you should keep in mind.

 First of all, libschc is based on the work of Abdelfadeel et al., where a layered bitmap has been proposed (Layered SCHC) instead of a single ID for all layers.
-It has been proven to be less efficient and should therefore be removed.
+It has been proven to be less efficient and should therefore be removed, however this is a good starting point for structuring the rules in memory (see [rules](https://github.com/bartmoons/libschc#rules).

 The library has been designed in such a way, that it can be used on top of a constrained device, as well as on a more powerful server side device.
 As a consequence, memory allocation and memory intensive calculations are avoided.
 I tended to use fixed point arithmetic for 8-bit mircoprocessors, however some optimizations are possible.